Corporate Governance Report

 (a) Female Employees

 We are also actively engaged in recruiting external human resources who are ready to operate in various fields including specialized fields.
 Whether mid-career recruitment or not, we are proactively promoting motivated and competent employees.
-Currently, the number of mid-career employees in positions equivalent to assistant manager or higher is 208 people (5.6% of all employees in the same position, as of March 31, 2023).
-Under the above policy, we will continue to aim for further improvement.
+Currently, the number of mid-career employees in positions equivalent to assistant manager or higher is 234 people (6.3% of all employees in the same position, as of March 31, 2024).
+Under the above policy, we will continue to aim for further improvement.- (3)

 Approach to Human Resources Development, Internal Environment Development and Implementation Status to Ensure Diversity